 Director of Operations & Training

-Jared currently serves as the Director of Operations & Training at Defender One.
-In this role, Jared is responsible for the overall operations and training of Defender One and its staff.
-Jared currently holds a Bachelor’s Degree in Homeland Security & Counterterrorism.
-Jared is board certified in Security Management and Board certified as a Physical Security Processional by the American Society of Industrial Security.
-Jared is also an accredited Law Enforcement instructor in the following disciplines: Firearms, OC Spray, Expandable Baton, Handcuff, Taser, Defensive Tactics, and Force Science Analytics.
-Outside of work, Jared enjoys traveling and spending time with his girlfriend and three dogs.
+Jared serves as the Director of Operations & Training at Defender One, where he oversees the company’s operations and staff training programs.
+He holds a Master of Science in Homeland Security & Disaster Management and a Bachelor of Science in Homeland Security & Counterterrorism.
+He is a Certified Security Project Manager and is board-certified in security management.
+He is also board-certified as a Physical Security Professional by the American Society of Industrial Security.
+As an accredited law enforcement instructor, Jared specializes in multiple disciplines, including Firearms, OC Spray, Expandable Baton, Handcuff Techniques, Taser, Defensive Tactics, and Force Science Analytics.

 Jon Krieger